TrainerInWeb3/YaroslavGridnev/README.md

 🟢 I actively participate in early tests of various projects, install nodes, am the genesis validator of IDEP.

-🔵 I participate in the Celestia devnet, an early supporter of Masa, validator of Massa, kyve, Zeitgeist, Ponthem, Blundr, Penumbra, Hummanode, Aptos, Sui, and Cosmos ecosystem.
+🔵 I participate in the Celestia devnet, an early supporter of Masa, validator of Massa, kyve, Zeitgeist, Ponthem, Bundlr, Penumbra, Hummanode, Aptos, Sui, and Cosmos ecosystem.

 ✅ The ambassador of supraOracles, Monbeam, GoldFINCH.